bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 # Funding {#sec:funding}

-This work was supported by the Canadian Institutes of Health Research (MOP 97830) to JD, as well as by French Education and Research Ministry and Sorbonne Universités to BP. __+Ella? +Arnaud(QBIN)__
+This work was supported by the Canadian Institutes of Health Research (MOP 97830) to JD, as well as by French Education and Research Ministry and Sorbonne Universités to BP.

 \newpage